Buying a new-construction home: What to know — and what to avoid

 The top myth buyers of new-construction homes tend to believe is that builders won’t negotiate with them on price.
 That’s just not true, says Kerron Stokes, a broker/Realtor with RE/MAX Leaders in the Denver area.

-- Be sure you understand what is included and what isn’t.
+Keep in mind: Be sure you understand what is included and what isn’t.

-3. Don’t go with the easiest lender option
+3. Don’t just go with the easiest lender option

-Many large builders have in-house mortgage lenders or preferred companies they work with.
+Many large builders have in-house mortgage lenders or “preferred” companies they work with.
 These may or may not offer competitive rates and terms.
 If you don’t shop around for the best lender, you won’t have a basis for comparison.

 New-construction buyer Chyrise Harris is glad she didn’t make this mistake.
-She was preapproved with an outside lender and was keen on sticking with that company to buy her new home in Denver’s Stapleton neighborhood.
+She was preapproved with an outside lender and was keen on sticking with that company to buy a new home in Denver’s Stapleton neighborhood.
 But her builder’s preferred lender won her business with a better customer experience.
 “Knowledge is power, but if you don’t have anything to compare your experience to then you don’t know if you’re getting the best service,” she says.

 When in-house and outside lenders compete for your business, you gain more leverage to negotiate loan costs or interest rates, says Stokes, who was Harris’ real estate agent.